wkappel/AMET/docs/AMET_User_Guide_v15.md

 | **plotsize**             | Scale factor to increase or decrease the size of a 541 x 700 pixel (**png**) or 8.5 x 11 inch (**pdf**) plot. |
 | **png\_from\_html**      | Create png file from html file “**y**” or “**n**” |
 | **png\_res**             | Set resolution of output png files in DPI.
 Default is 300 dpi |
+| **popup\_ts**            | Flag to embed popup time series plots on some leaflet spatial plots.
+If set to 'y', when you click on a site on a leaflet plot a time series plot will appear.
+Note that due to computational limiations, this option is limited to queries of 100 sites or less.
+If set to 'n', clicking on a site on a leaflet plot will provide popup text data.
 | **quantile\_max**        | This is used to remove outliers when determining the plot scale to prevent very large scale values.
 Value between 0 and 1.
 Default is 0.999.  |
 | **quantile\_min**        | This is used to remove outliers when determining the plot scale to prevent very large scale values.
 Value between 0 and 1.
 Default is 0.001.  |
 | **query**                | MySQL query to select data from database.
 In most cases, this is only part of the query.
 The complete query is constructed in the corresponding R script. |